Democrat Kamala Harris teases 2028 presidential bid, following Trump loss

 Sharpton, Harris’s interviewer at the event, put the question to her bluntly: “So are you going to run again ’28?”

-Her presence at the civil rights conference had been met with raucous chants of “Run again!”
+Her presence at the civil rights conference had met raucous chants of “Run again!”
 But Harris avoided committing to a new run for public office, though she did hint at a 2028 bid.

 “Listen, I might, I might.
 I’m thinking about it,” she said in answer to Sharpton’s question.